nikhilarokkam/wordpress-portfolio/README.md

 I also optimized image grids, created archive pages using both Elementor and custom code, and developed dynamic filters and responsive layouts.
 One of the biggest challenges I solved was extracting structured property data from HTML tables and integrating it into a searchable, map-based frontend without relying on external plugins or lat/lng fields.
 I worked closely with SEO and content teams to auto-generate missing ALT text for thousands of images using AI and automated workflows in Make.com.

-Beyond coding, I focused on scalability, UI/UX improvements, and SEO-friendly structuring—delivering real impact to the business website through practical, hands-on solutions.
+Beyond coding, I focused on scalability, UI/UX improvements, and SEO-friendly structuring - delivering real impact to the business website through practical, hands-on solutions.

 - **Homeportal:** [https://homeportal.ca/](https://homeportal.ca/)